ExchangeUnion/docs/XU-TechnicalPaper.md

 4. Punish malicious behavior

-Market makers are required to stake a certain amount of XUC in a smart contract in order to be able to act as a market maker.
-This will be used to execute punishments, for example if a makers XUD creates HTLCs for a payment, but never releases the preimage to execute them and thus locks up funds of other exchanges.
+All XUD's are required to stake a certain amount of XUC in a Ethereum smart contract in order to be able to act as a maker or taker; since this can't be controlled, we don't distinguish here.
+For the PoC, the staking minimum is a flat 1000 XUC, in a later phase the amount of staked XUC will determine the overall volume a XUD can trade (denominated in XUC, fed by several price feeds).
+This staked XUC will be taken away as punishment in case of malicious behavior.
+It's not part of the PoC.

+The procedure is as follows: in the setup process of XUD the XUC hot wallet is funded with 1000 XUC, which then deposits these into a smart contract, which is controlled by a set of watchtowers (X-of-X multisig).
+Watchtowers maintain a list which `XUD_IDs` staked XUC and XUDs can query a set of watchtowers for specific `XUD_IDs` to verify they indeed did stake the required XUC.

+If a XUD in a maker role behaves maliciously, for example creates HTLCs for a payment, but never releases the preimage to execute them and thus locks up funds of taker(s), the payment channel is force-closed by the taker after X amount of blocks.
+Block times differ from chain to chain, we need something similar to one hour.
+Since the taker is broadcasting the force-close transaction, the maker will be given a grace period to veto this punishment via a cryptographic proof that the swap completed successfully - the revoke transaction.
+Watchtowers maintain full nodes of multiple chains and watch for confirmed force-closed transactions.
+If one is found, the staked XUC of the maker are transferred to another contract which burns them, if a successfully revoked transaction is found, the staked XUC of the taker are burned.

 5. Privacy between two trading parties (not part of PoC)

 As it is the case on regular digital asset exchanges, a maker and a taker should have the option to remain anonymous to avoid biased behavior and preserve privacy.
 On payment channels this is taken care of by [onion routing](https://github.com/lightningnetwork/lightning-rfc/blob/master/04-onion-routing.md).
-A tor-hidden service for order book information exchange is currently being explored, but is not a priority for the PoC for now.
+A tor-hidden service for order book information exchange could be an option, but would require order forwarding and slow down things and is not a priority for the PoC for now.

 Also, there will be no complete global order book as such, containing all orders for each and every trading pair.
 Instead, orders will be propagated based on an XUDs preferences, e.g. only specific trading pairs or only from specific peers.
 Therefore, XUDs only maintain relevant parts of the order book.
 XUDs constantly exchange order information and updates with connected peers.